Code of practice for planning and development

-- Bats (all species)
+- Bat licence (all species)

-- Water vole
+- Water vole licence

-- Great-crested newt
+- Great-crested newt licence

-Low Impact Bat Class Licence
+Bat Low Impact Class Licence (BLICL)

-The Low Impact Bat Class Licence can be implemented where surveys have identified a small number of commoner species of bat and roosts.
-Such as a development or demolition where a day roost for common pipistrelle or night roost for brown long-eared bats has been confirmed.
+The Low Impact Bat Class Licence can be implemented where surveys have identified a small number of commoner species of bat and roosts, such as a development or demolition where a day roost for common pipistrelle or night roost for brown long-eared bats has been confirmed.

 The savings in both time and money can be substantial compared to sites where a full mitigation licence is required.
 Contact us to see if your site qualifies.